loveless-savage/cs324/01b-hw-manhunt/README.md

  3. What is the return value of a successful call to the `open()` system call?
  4. What is the return value of the `open()` system call when an error is encountered?
- 5. What file should be included in a C program with `#include` to use the `close()` system call?
+ 5. What files should be included in a C program with `#include` to use the `close()` system call?
  6. What does the integer argument passed to `close()` system call represent?
     Hint: the argument name is abbreviation for these two words.